dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/USER_GUIDE_SnomedWordCountImporter.md

-# User Guide: SNOMED-CT Word Count Importer
+ï»¿# User Guide: SNOMED-CT Word Count Importer

 ## Purpose
 The Word Count Importer helps you systematically import SNOMED-CT concepts into your global phrase library, filtered by the number of words in their synonyms.
 This tool searches **ALL SNOMED domains** to find matching terms.